Jamsetjee Jejeebhoy: Early life and business career

-Jejeebhoy was born near modern day Mumbai in 1783, the son of Merwanjee Mackjee Jejeebhoy and Jeevibai Cowasjee Jejeebhoy.
-His father was a textile merchant from Surat, Gujarat, who migrated to Bombay in the 1770s.
+Jejeebhoy was born in Bombay in 1783, the son of Merwanjee Mackjee Jejeebhoy and Jeevibai Cowasjee Jejeebhoy.
+His father was a Parsi textile merchant from Surat, Gujarat, who migrated to Bombay in the 1770s.
 Both of Jeejeebhoy's parents died in 1799, leaving the 16-year-old under the tutelage of his maternal uncle, Framjee Nasserwanjee Battliwala.
-At the age of 16, having had little formal education, he made his first visit to Calcutta and then began his first voyage to China to trade in cotton and opium.
+At the age of 16, having had little formal education, he made his first visit to Calcutta and then began his first voyage to China to trade in cotton and opium under the mentorship of Sir Roger Faria, whose offices he trained at, initially as a clerk, before he rose in the ranks.

 Jejeebhoy's second voyage to China was made in a ship of the East India Company's fleet.
 Under the command of Sir Nathaniel Dance, this ship drove off a French squadron under Rear-Admiral Charles-Alexandre Léon Durand Linois in the Battle of Pulo Aura.

-On Jejeebhoy's fourth voyage to China, the Indiaman in which he sailed was forced to surrender to the French, by whom he was carried as a prisoner to the Cape of Good Hope, then a neutral Dutch possession.
+On Jejeebhoy's fourth voyage in 1805 to China, the Indiaman in which he sailed was forced to surrender to the French, by whom he was carried as a prisoner to the Cape of Good Hope, then a neutral Dutch possession.
+He met William Jardine on this ship where the latter was a surgeon and who would go on to become his partner in opium trade.
 After much delay and great difficulty, Jejeebhoy made his way to Calcutta in a Danish ship.
 Undaunted, Jejeebhoy undertook another voyage to China which was more successful than any of his previous journeys.